zhenchengfang/VirionFinder/README.md

 ## Introduction

 VirionFinder is designed to distinguish the phage virion proteins (PVPs) from the non-phage virion proteins in the viral metageomic data.
 It takes a "fasta" file that contains the protein sequences as input and outputs a tabular file with PVP annotation for each sequence.
+VirionFinder can run either on the virtual machine or physical host.
+For non-computer professionals, we recommend running the virtual machine version of VirionFinder on local PC.
+In this way, users do not need to install any dependency package.
+If GPU is available, you can also choose to run the physical host version.
+This version can automatically speed up with GPU and is more suitable to handle large scale data.

 ## Version
 + VirionFinder 1.0 (Tested on Ubuntu 16.04)